 - Write the provincial exam at one of the scheduled exam times set by the Ministry; and

-- Obtain a final mark in the course of at least a C- (50% minimum) based on the combination of school mark (based on the challenge) and exam mark.
+- Obtain a final mark in the course of at least a C- (50% minimum) based on the combination of school marks (based on the challenge) and exam marks.
 The minimum passing score is the same as for students enrolled in the course.

-Courses taught outside the British Columbia school system that substantially match the curricular competencies of Ministry Authorized or Board Authority Authorized Grade 10, 11 or 12 courses are eligible for credit through equivalency.
+Courses taught outside the British Columbia school system that substantially match the curricular competencies of Ministry Authorized or Board Authority Authorized Grade 10-12 courses are eligible for credit through equivalency.
 For example, a student who completes a course in Alberta may receive credit for a comparable course in British Columbia through equivalency.